weidongli20/Pandas-for-Portfolio-analysis/README.md

 Doing the following:

-1. Visit [Google Sheets](https://docs.google.com/spreadsheets/) and use the in-built Google Finance function to choose 3-5 stocks for your own portfolio.
+1. Visit [Google Sheets](https://docs.google.com/spreadsheets/) and use the in-built Google Finance function to choose 3-5 stocks for the portfolio.

 2. Download the data as CSV files and calculate the portfolio returns.